 3. Career Choice – new technical writers (especially in India and China) have decided on Tech Comms as a career and taken the appropriate degrees, such as English, Communication and, in some cases, Journalism.

 4. Career Change – JP did a postgraduate in biology and moved into technical writing as it allowed her to combine her daytime job (technical docs) and real passion (travel writing).

 Technical Writing (tech comms) is a very hot field in India, offering an attractive career for university graduates.
 Think Silicon Valley, late 90s and you get the idea.

 How I became a technical writer

-I started as a programmer (anyone remember Cobol?
-Fortran?) but was moved into tech docs during a downsize.
+I started as a programmer (anyone remember Cobol?) but moved into tech docs during a downsize.
 I studied computer science in university and though the move at the time seemed a backwards step, it’s served me well.

 Coding didn’t suit me.
 I signed up as others did at the time without understanding the field.

 So, for me personally, it wasn’t the smartest move but it opened others opportunities later.
 I landed many contracts because I know how to write code and run simulations.

 Since then I’ve lived in the UK, US, Amsterdam and China, so it’s worked out quite well.
 I have some concerns for ‘old school’ writers who don’t always see the shape of things to come.
 You need to keep moving forward in this industry or risk getting left behind.

 India has an advantage as its education system values/prioritizes maths, while most all young Indians speak English.
 So, it’s a terrific combination.
 China, in contrast, lacks these language skills.
 So, the focus there is on development.